What is bulk transacting?

 Your clients can also transfer funds themselves via our online and mobile banking services.

-How do I check the status of a bulk transaction?
+How do I check the status of individual transactions from files I have uploaded?

-After submitting a payment file for bulk transacting, you can obtain a status update by following these steps:
+After submitting a payment file for bulk transacting, you can check it's status by following these steps:

-3. Select the Complete tab and choose to view per admin office or all at once
+3. Select the Complete tab and choose to view by admin office or view all at once.

-• Full – file has been successful.
+• Full – The file has been successful.
 All transactions have been processed.

 Why is bulk transaction not working?